Catalyn45/silk/README.md

 Members are declared with the `var` keyword like variable declarations but the can't be initializated.

-The constructor is declared as a normal method but it needs to be named "constructor".
+The constructor is declared as a normal method but it needs to be named `constructor`.

 You can access the instance in a method with the `self` keyword.